wout/dat-metadata-standard/README.md

 Some existing on-chain projects on Cardano make inefficient use of block space by repeatedly storing the same monolithic blob accompanied by a few unique parameters.
-This results in thousands of copies of the same code, often close to or at the full available 16 kB.
+This results in thousands of copies of the same code, often close to or at the full capacity of the 16 kB limit.

 ### External dependencies
 Sometimes it may not be feasible or even impossible to store all dependencies